 “Just by being all of us in a room together, eating and sharing stories and doing these outings, it just creates a sense of belonging, love and family,” says Francis.

-How we celebrate: Meet more families and hear about their holidays
+Holiday traditions: Meet more families and hear about their holidays